compose-spec/compose-spec/spec.md

     external: true

 networks:
+  # The presence of these objects is sufficient to define them
-  front-tier:
+  front-tier: {}
-  back-tier:
+  back-tier: {}
 ```

 This example illustrates the distinction between volumes, configs and secrets.
 While all of them are all exposed
-to service containers as mounted files or directories, only a volume can be configured for read+write access -
+to service containers as mounted files or directories, only a volume can be configured for read+write access.
-secrets and configs are read-only.
+Secrets and configs are read-only.
 The volume configuration allows you to select a volume driver and pass driver options
 to tweak volume management according to the actual infrastructure.
 Configs and Secrets rely on platform services,
 and are declared `external` as they are not managed as part of the application lifecycle: the Compose implementation
 will use a platform-specific lookup mechanism to retrieve runtime values.